 The word, say, for table – trapehzee – becomes trapehz’.
-And then other speakers will cut the sounds in the MIDDLE of the word too.
+And then other speakers cut the sounds in the MIDDLE of the word too.
 So it becomes tra’ehz’.

-We sit drinking on Kalari street, with its stained brown old stone buildings, and watch the cheerful crowds pass and throng and think how the common Greek saying “San tin Arta kai ta Ioannina” – “Dressing like Arta and Ioannina” – a saying perhaps best summed up in English as “mutton dressed up as lamb” doesn’t seem at all appropriate in this easy, unpretentious, genial city.
+We sat drinking on Kalari street, with its stained brown old stone buildings, and watched the cheerful crowds pass and throng and I thought how the common Greek saying “San tin Arta kai ta Ioannina” – Dressing like Arta and Ioannina – (a saying perhaps best summed up in English as “mutton dressed up as lamb”) doesn’t seem at all appropriate in this easy, unpretentious, genial city.